 Many times people think physical therapy involves inflicting more pain on an injury.
 This is not true.
 Although physical therapy can cause soreness in some, the goal is to bring back mobility and strength to you slowly.

 Today we’ll explore 5 benefits of physical therapy and why they’re important.

 Benefit #1 Recover from Injury

 As previously stated, nearly half of all Americans will develop some injury that may benefit from physical therapy.
 Some of the most common injuries are related to work or sports.
 Though sometimes an injury may require surgery, some do not.
 Physical therapy can help in reducing or preventing additional damage done to the injury.
-Our physical therapists at SOHMA Integrated Medicine of Lakewood and Long Beach, CA, can design an individualized program to help you rebuild strength and regain mobility to the injured area to prevent further injury.
+Our physical therapists at SOHMA Integrated Medicine of Long Beach, CA, can design an individualized program to help you rebuild strength and regain mobility to the injured area to prevent further injury.
 Not only does physical therapy help you in recovering from injuries, but it’s also an incredibly useful tool when recovering from surgery.